-One of the biggest hurdles right now is online ordering—many businesses are reporting trouble adopting the ability to quickly and efficiently place online orders to fill their inventory or take online orders to supply their customers.
+One of the biggest hurdles right now is online ordering—many businesses are reporting trouble adopting the ability to quickly and efficiently place online orders to fill their inventory or take online customer orders.

 The good news is that it doesn’t have to be so frustrating.
-Now is a great time to invest in a new online ordering system for small business.
+Now is a great time to invest in a new online ordering system.
 If you’ve had enough of the bugs and endless menus of an outdated system, there are a few key features you need to look for when upgrading to a more user-friendly version.

 No crisis, no matter how global in nature, was ever going to stop us from shopping for too long.
 While many parts of the economy experienced a dramatic downturn in the immediate future, there is light at the end of the tunnel.
 In fact, the tunnel itself isn’t nearly as long as you might have feared.
 The U.S. is already expected to exceed retail growth of pre-pandemic proportions within four years.